fuelviews/laravel-cpanel-auto-deploy/README.md

 composer require fuelviews/laravel-cpanel-auto-deploy
 ```

-You can copy the default github action workflow from :
+You can copy the default github action workflow from:

 ```bash
 resources/workfllows/cpanel-auto-deploy.yml into .github/workflows/cpanel-auto-deploy.yml